getkirby/demo-manager/README.md

 ];
 ```

 5. Point your web server at the Demo Manager's `public` directory and ensure that the web server takes each subfolder into account as well by respecting the instances' `index.php` files.
-For Apache setups this is a given due to `.htaccess`, other servers may need custom config.
+For Apache setups this is a given due to `.htaccess`, other servers may need custom config (see our [example nginx config](etc/nginx.conf)).
 6. Set up the following cronjobs:
    - `bin/demo_cleanup` (recommendation: every 10 minutes)
    - `bin/demo_prepare` (recommendation: every minute, only in production)